polohb/k8s-tests/README.md

 ## whoami-quick-test

-Yaml files to quickly test the k8s cluster by deployging deploymet, service and ingress.
+Simple yaml files to quickly test the k8s cluster by deployging pods, service and ingress.

+Also contains doc to test helm with _cowboysysop/whoami_ chart.